-Following are the main factors which influence organizational structure:
+Following are the primary factors to consider when designing an organizational structure:

 Size and Organization Design

-Size is a primary contingency factor which influences many aspects of structure.
+Size is one of the primary contingency factors that affect organizational design.
 The size contingency means the total number of workers who are to be organized.
 The size and operational scale of a business is crucial to take into consideration when determining the ideal organization structure.
 It is noticed that giant companies differ structurally from small ones when it comes to division of labour, rules and regulations, performance appraisal and budgeting procedures.
 The bigger the organization, the higher the requirement for greater complexity and divisions to attain synergy.
 The organizational structure needs to be created in ways that specifically optimize the effort and input in comparison to output.
 Bigger organizations with a broad range of operational initiatives need mindful structural considerations to accomplish this optimization.

 Environment Affects Organizational Design